-The Academy of Motion Picture Arts and Sciences will host the event leading up to the Oscars®.
-Our event will feature Award-winning actor Geena Davis, Co-Founder of the Bentonville Film Festival and Founder of the Geena Davis Institute on Gender in Media .
+The Academy of Motion Picture Arts and Sciences hosted the event leading up to the Oscars®.
+Our event featured Award-winning actor Geena Davis, Co-Founder of the Bentonville Film Festival and Founder of the Geena Davis Institute on Gender in Media .
 Known as the Institute, it's the only research-based organisation working within the media and entertainment industry to engage, educate, and influence the need to dramatically improve gender balance, reduce stereotyping and create diverse female characters in entertainment.
 Further, Davis and festival co-founder Trevor Drinkwater founded the Bentonville Film Festival (“BFF”) in 2015 to champion women and minorities in media.
 BFF’s mission is to encourage content creation in film and other forms of media that reflects the diverse — and half female — world we live in.

 February 2015, we hosted our second global webcast titled “The Confidence to Lead” focusing on the question, ‘What would you do if you were not afraid?’